blueskye16/vin-buat-portofolio/README.md

 </h3>

 <p align="center">
-  As a student majoring in information systems, I eagerly caught on front-end development and data processing vizualitation.
+  I eagerly caught on front-end development and data processing vizualitation.
 Committed to continuing to learn and develop my skills to hone my abilities in:
 </p>